straydogstudio/meta_reports/README.md

 - Default views for all formats, that expect a title, subtitle, description, and one or more tables of data.
 - Use css classes for easy styling

+##Philosophy

+MetaReports is avowedly fat model.
+It is also ActiveRecord based.
+This could change if a better way makes sense.

+- **Fat model:** All reports are class methods in the MetaReports::Report class.
+This allows one to generate reports in various contexts without creating an instance (e.g. a mailer.)
+The reports themselves are meant to be pure data without formatting, except for class names, and html cell content if that is needed.
+- **ActiveRecord:** Right now a database record is required in addition to the class method.
+So far this is for convenience in listing available reports and handling permissions.
+Someday, the code for a report might also be stored in a database, or an abstract description of a report with a web based query builder could be implemented.
+- **Non ActiveRecord:** A non ActiveRecord implementation and install generator will be implemented.
+- **That pesky formatting:** The class names / html content may broken out into helpers or a decorator pattern or something else in the future.

 ##Usage

 ###Installation